rijkvanzanten/robat/README.md

 ## :book: Introduction
 Robat is a web-based chatbot which (from any device) can answer questions about the Amsterdam Public Library.

+*Please note: the whole UI is in dutch 🇳🇱*

 Some questions you can ask/tell Robat:
 * Het wijzigen, aanvragen en de prijzen van een lidmaatschap.
 * Het verlengen van materiaal